lore/www.lorejs.org/_includes/tutorial/step-14.md

 ## Next Steps

 This step concludes Part 1 of the Tutorial.
-In Part 2 (coming soon), we'll cover editing and deleting data, as well as modal dialogs and displaying visual cues as to the state of data (being created, not found, etc).
+In Part 2 (to be added in the future), we'll cover editing and deleting data, as well as modal dialogs and displaying visual cues as to the state of data (being created, not found, etc).